 Typically, our professional services lag license revenue by several quarters, as implementation services and related consulting are performed after the purchase of the software.
-Services revenue growth is contingent upon license revenue growth and customer upgrade cycles, which is influenced by the strength of general economic and business conditions and the competitive position of our software products.
+Services revenue growth is contingent upon license revenue and customer upgrade cycles, which is influenced by the strength of general economic and business conditions and the competitive position of our software products.
 In addition, our professional services business has competitive exposure to offshore providers and other consulting companies.
 All of these factors potentially create the risk of pricing pressure, fewer customer orders, reduced gross margins, and loss of market share.

 For CSSE, we offer a comprehensive 24 hours per day, 365 days per year program that provides our customers with software upgrades, when and if available, which include additional or improved functionality and technological advances incorporating emerging supply chain and industry initiatives.
-Our CSSE revenues totaled \$98.6 million in 2012, representing approximately 35% of services revenue and approximately 25% of total revenue, respectively.
+Our CSSE revenues totaled \$105.1 million in 2013, representing approximately 33% of services revenue and approximately 25% of total revenue, respectively.
 The growth of CSSE revenues is influenced by: (1) new license revenue growth; (2) annual renewal of support contracts; (3) increase in customers through acquisitions; and (4) fluctuations in currency rates.
 Substantially all of our customers renew their annual support contracts.
 Over the last three years, our annual revenue renewal rate of customers subscribing to comprehensive support and enhancements has been greater than 90%.
 CSSE revenue is generally paid in advance and recognized ratably over the term of the agreement, typically twelve months.
 CSSE renewal revenue is not recognized unless payment is received from the customer.

-Hardware and other revenue: Our hardware and other revenue totaled \$30.9 million in 2012 representing 8% of total revenue with gross margins of 18.4%.
-During 2012, Americas, EMEA, and APAC were responsible for \$28.9 million, \$1.4 million, and \$0.6 million, respectively, in hardware and other revenue.
+Hardware and other revenue: Our hardware and other revenue totaled \$36.2 million in 2013 representing 9% of total revenue with gross margins of 16.6%.
 In conjunction with the licensing of our software, and as a convenience for our customers, we resell a variety of hardware products developed and manufactured by third parties.
 These products include computer hardware, radio frequency terminal networks, RFID chip readers, bar code printers and scanners, and other peripherals.
 We resell all third-party hardware products and related maintenance pursuant to agreements with manufacturers or through distributor-authorized reseller agreements pursuant to which we are entitled to purchase hardware products and services at discount prices.
 We generally purchase hardware from our vendors only after receiving an order from a customer.
 As a result, we generally do not maintain hardware inventory.

 Other revenue represents amounts associated with reimbursements from customers for out-of-pocket expenses.
-The total amount of expense reimbursement recorded to hardware and other revenue was \$12.6 million, \$10.4 million, and \$9.0 million for 2012, 2011, and 2010, respectively.
+The total amount of expense reimbursement recorded to hardware and other revenue was \$15.3 million, \$12.6 million, and \$10.4 million for 2013, 2012, and 2011, respectively.